aabbcc23/pytorch_FPN_Rnn_windows/README.md

 # pytorch_FPN_Rnn_windows
-pytorch faser-rcnn feature pramid network(fpn) for windows10 cuda9.0 compiled
+pytorch faser-rcnn feature pyramid network(fpn) for windows10 cuda9.0 compiled
 bg.
 Why I create this project
 because pytorch faser-rcnn with fpn not well support actully because hard to compile nvcc and vs link in windows env and I have a project use this frame and slove the problem.